Policies and Procedures

 Withdrawing from a Managing Police Performance: Coaching Skills workshop

 If you withdraw from a workshop, there will be a full refund less a $100 administrative fee, provided we receive notification in writing at least 10 business days in advance of the workshop start date.
 Withdrawals that take place less than 10 business days in advance of the start date will be subject to a $150 administrative fee.
 Participant substitutions can be made one or more days in advance for a $50 administrative fee.
 No refunds will be given for withdrawals less than five days before the workshop start date.

 You are required to participate and complete a minimum of one course per calendar year.
 Students failing to maintain active status in the program risk the possibility of being subject to new program requirements in order to complete the program.

 Transcripts, certificates and tax Receipts

 One transcript is provided at no charge 6-8 weeks after course completion; for other transcripts there is a charge of $25 each.
 Transcripts will be sent by regular mail.
 Please make all requests for transcripts in writing to the Program Director, including the address to where they are to be sent.

 One certificate is provided to students upon the successful completion of a course or program of study.
 These are sent 6-8 weeks after course completion.

 Replacement certificates may be purchased from the College of Continuing Education at a cost of $25.00, and will be sent by regular mail.
-Please make all requests in writing to the Program Manager.
+Please make all requests in writing to the Program Director.

 The reprinting of certificates that are dated more than a year earlier cannot be guaranteed.